Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Relative paths are interpreted relative to the source directory where the command appears.
 Relative paths are not allowed in the :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES` of :prop_tgt:`IMPORTED` targets.
-If ``PUBLIC`` or ``INTERFACE`` include directories are specified.

 In cases where a non-trivial generator expression is used, the ``INSTALL_PREFIX`` expression may be used within the argument of an ``INSTALL_INTERFACE`` expression.
-It is a replacement marker which expands to installation prefix when imported.
+It is a replacement marker which expands to the installation prefix when imported by a consuming project.

 Include directories usage requirements commonly differ between the build-tree and the install-tree.
 The ``BUILD_INTERFACE`` and ``INSTALL_INTERFACE`` generator expressions can be used to describe separate usage requirements based on the usage location.
 Relative paths are allowed within these expressions, and are interpreted relative to the current source directory or the installation prefix, as appropriate.

 Two convenience APIs are provided relating to include directories usage requirements.
 The :variable:`CMAKE_INCLUDE_CURRENT_DIR_IN_INTERFACE` variable